yijunyu/demo/README.md

 ```bash
 run.sh datasets/github_java_10/4/1.java
 ```
+Looks like Tensorflow 1.15 is no longer supported by default.
+You need to set up an older python environment that is compatible with this older version.

 You will see the predicted probabilistic distribution of the class labels: the correctly classified label will be shown in blue, and the misclassified label will be shown in red.